Coronavirus: Varadkar may seek enforcement powers on mass gatherings in pubs

 Sinn Féin leader Mary Lou McDonald tweeted: “Today we had a second #coronavirus death.
 The virus is here and spreading.
 This is a public health emergency.
 It is important to stay at home and keep all contact to a minimum.
 So no parties, no gigs, no pubs, no clubs.Stay home.
 Stay apart from people.
 Stay in touch with people.”

-However Fine Gael TD Helen McEntee wrote: “A decision to close pubs restaurants and other outlets will have a devastating impact on so many workers.
-Unless people listen to public health advice and take this seriously then that’s where this is headed.
-Please think about your actions”

-On Saturday Grogan’s, one of Dublin’s fabled literary pubs, was among several pubs to announces it is closing its door for the next fortnight due to coronavirus restrictions.
+On Saturday Grogan’s in Dublin was among several pubs to announces it is closing its door for the next fortnight due to coronavirus restrictions.

 In a statement posted on its Twitter page, the management of Grogan’s Castle Lounge on William Street said that due to the “small size of our pub it is impossible to ensure our customers and staff keep the recommended social distancing”.
 It said it would close on Saturday night until March 29th.